jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

     `/Users/$USER/VMshared`, where your actual username replaces
     `$USER`) and where it will mount on the guest filesystem (e.g., `/home/$USER/host`).
 Selecting both "Auto-mount" and "Make permanent" is recommended.
-For more information see the
+For more information, see the
     [official documentation](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/sharedfolders.html).

 11. From the prompt, add your user to the `vboxsf` (VirtualBox shared folders)